TaylorWorthing/compose-guacamole/README.md

 at `http://docker-host:8080/guacamole/`.
 The default username and password are both `guacadmin`.

-You may want to open the `.env` file and change the example database passwords before deploying this to anything resembling a production environment.
+You definitely want to open the `.env` file and change the example database passwords before deploying this to anything resembling a production environment.